 Research Theme: Regional Monitoring

 SCCWRP organizes and/or participates in several collaborative regional monitoring programs for which a variety of stakeholder groups contribute resources to data collection.
 SCCWRP scientists help to compile the results and participate in regional data analyses.
-Ongoing regional monitoring efforts focus on the ocean, bays, and estuaries of the Southern California Bight (Bight), with particular attention to wetland and riparian areas, watersheds, rocky intertidal habitat, and marine shellfish.
+Ongoing regional monitoring efforts focus on the ocean, bays, and estuaries of the Southern California Bight (Bight), as well as wetland and riparian areas, watersheds, and rocky intertidal habitat.